Tharunsai123/Employee-Directory/README.md

 - CSS3 (Grid, Flexbox, Variables, Media Queries)
 - Vanilla JavaScript (ES6+)
 - Freemarker (Optional - if dynamic template rendering is integrated)

+---

+## 📄 License

+This project is licensed under the MIT License — feel free to use and modify for personal or educational use.